Oil Slips After Hitting Three-Year High

 Gasoline stocks fell mainly as a result of sharp fall in demand, as a "seasonal lull in demand began in earnest," according to analysts at brokerage PVM Oil Associates Ltd. Distillates, the analysts added, suffered from "a dip in domestic consumption and fall in exports."

-However, extreme weather conditions in the U.S. Northeast should increase demand and crack spreads for distillates like diesel and heating oil, according to analysts at Commerzbank.
+However, extreme weather conditions in the U.S. Northeast should increase demand and crack spreads for distillates such as diesel and heating oil, according to analysts at Commerzbank.

 Oil market observers will be looking ahead to an EIA report Jan.
 9 outlining the agency's outlook for 2019 and the implications for U.S. crude production.